 As you might already know, I’m doing a series of paintings featuring the beautiful Kings river throughout the seasons.
 This page is for Kings river in summer.
 The reference photos I’m using for all four paintings are taken at the same location, different seasons and sometimes different times of the day.
-This one is a mid-summer morning, with the mists lifting over the hills.
+This one is a late-summer morning, with a sunbeam filtering through the right hand side.
+If I manage to get a photo of a kingfisher, I might put him in the foreground in a similar way I did the heron in the Autumn painting.
+But I’m undecided on that yet.
+The kingfisher may become a separate painting.

 Progress